 Colorado State Capitol

-For this unique project, EverGreene sourced gold that was mined in Colorado.
-The raw gold, processed and donated by AngloGold Ashanti Mining Company, was sent to Florence, Italy to be melted and pounded into gold leaf sheets by classical masters, then shipped back to Colorado for application.
-EverGreene prepared the surface of the dome by first stripping, acid washing, and priming the copper substrate surface.
-During July 2014, our conservators repelled down the state capitol to cover the dome’s surface with the new gold.
+For this unique project, EverGreene sourced Colorado-mined gold.
+The raw gold, processed and donated by Anglo Gold Ashanti Mining Company, was sent to Florence, Italy to be melted and pounded into gold leaf sheets by classical masters, then shipped back to Colorado.
+The dome surface was stripped, acid washed, and primed before it was re-gilded.

 The Capitol’s interior restoration of the House and Senate chambers included conserving and replicating the historic stenciling on gallery walls, installing acoustic plaster panels, and gilding, refinishing and painting ornamental and flat plaster.